tubearchivist/docs/mkdocs/docs/configuration/forward-auth.md

 | `TA_AUTH_PROXY_LOGOUT_URL` | | The URL that **Tube Archivist** should redirect to after a logout.
 By default, the logout redirects to the login URL, which means the user will be automatically authenticated again.
 Instead, you might want to configure the logout URL of the auth proxy here. |

 [^1]:
-    The request headers are rewritten within **Tube Archivist**: all HTTP headers are prefixed with `HTTP_`, all letters are in uppercase, and dashes are replaced with underscores.For example, for Authelia, which passes the `Remote-User` HTTP header, the `TA_AUTH_PROXY_USERNAME_HEADER` needs to be configured as `HTTP_REMOTE_USER`.
+    The request headers are rewritten within **Tube Archivist**: all HTTP headers are prefixed with `HTTP_`, all letters are in uppercase, and dashes are replaced with underscores.
+For example, for Authelia, which passes the `Remote-User` HTTP header, the `TA_AUTH_PROXY_USERNAME_HEADER` needs to be configured as `HTTP_REMOTE_USER`.